 Button Box

-Here’s a little gem that has been a hit with all my kids, starting when my youngest was 10 months old (he’s 4 years old and still reaches for this toy).
+Here’s a little gem that has been a hit with all my kids, starting when my youngest was 10 months old.
+This was his favorite well into preschool.

-It’s a classic for a reason and used by children ages 1-9 in my neighborhood.
+We bought this a few years ago, even though it’s very much a toy aimed at 12-24 month olds.
+It’s a classic and used by children ages 1-11 in my neighborhood because it has longevity.
 Everyone can find a use for it.
-This is a gold star toy – with YEARS of life potential.
+This is a gold star toy – with years of potential.

 Mega Bloks